2015–2016

 10:00 a.m. – 12:00 a.m.

-Using paper cuts, found plastic debris and photography, create a poster (or more!) about how to protect our watershed, including our bay, a rich, unique and fragile eco-system.
+Using paper cuts, found plastic debris, and photography, create a poster (or more!) about how to protect our watershed, including our bay, a rich, unique, and fragile ecosystem.
 This hands-on workshop is led by Michele Guieu, who is exhibiting her installation “Coastal Clean Up” at the Education Center for the summer.
-Please bring your smart phone and/or tablet, and please download the free app PicCollage before coming.
+Please bring your smartphone and/or tablet, and download the free PicCollage app before coming.
 Thank you!
-Age 7 and up please.
+Age 7 and up, please.
 RESERVATIONS REQUIRED.
 Go to: http://baydaylitter.eventbrite.com Questions?
 Julie: 408-262-5513 ext.104

 Sunnyvale Public Library, Sunnyvale, CA